grantkerkman/cfb-data-science/README.md

 ## School List Web Scraping Script
 ### Coding Notes
-The webpage will sometimes load a table in the `tables[0]` object that is an ad for a game being played that current week.
-If you run into issues with the script, you can investigate the output of cell 3 to verify you are calling the correct table.
-The table reference can be changed in the following block of code:
+The webpage will sometimes load a table in the `tables` object that is an ad for a game being played that current week and there is no pattern for how many will display.
+If you run into issues with the script, you can investigate the output of cell 3 to verify you are calling the correct table or you can call the last object in the list:

 ```
-for row in tables[1].find_all('tr'):
+for row in tables[-1].find_all('tr'):
 ```

 The output is a .csv file with school names and the URL link to be used in the next script.
 If you are having issues with the above section of code, a version of the .csv file is already in the resources directory.